sal55/langs/compilem.md

 ### Bitfields Rule

 I have a different scheme for bitfields where there is no ambiguity, and with precise control.
+(And there are anyway other direct methods of working with the bits of an integer, such as A.\[8..31\] for 24-bit field.
+One of those more more advanced features, but highly worthwhile.)

 ### VLAs, Variable Length Arrays